Battle of Fort Sanders

-The Battle of Fort Sanders was the crucial engagement of the Knoxville Campaign of the American Civil War, fought in Knoxville, Tennessee, on November 29, 1863.
+The Battle of Fort Sanders was the crucial engagement of the Knoxville campaign of the American Civil War, fought in Knoxville, Tennessee, on November 29, 1863.
 Assaults by Confederate Lt.
 Gen. James Longstreet failed to break through the defensive lines of Union Maj.
 Gen. Ambrose Burnside, resulting in lopsided casualties, and the Siege of Knoxville entered its final days.

 Background

-The Confederacy had fairly effective control of large areas of East Tennessee, though Slavery wasn't practiced as widely in East Tennessee as in the other portions of the state.
-This led to, unlike the rest of the state, pro-Union sentiment before and after the Battle of Fort Sumter.
-Because the few slaves there were in East Tennessee were household slaves for luxurious purposes, East Tennesseans felt disconnected from the economic practice of plantation slavery.
 Many East Tennesseans were classified as Yeoman farmers, and held a high spirit for the Union.
 In fact, Tennessee would furnish more fleeing volunteers for the Union than all other Confederate states combined, as the majority of these fleeing volunteers were from East Tennessee.
 Although Union forces had fairly little trouble from the local populace when Burnside occupied Knoxville in September 1863, the Army had considerably more difficulty reaching Knoxville over the rugged mountainous roads of the region that were also fiercely defended by Confederates.

 Union engineers commanded by Captain Orlando M. Poe built several fortifications in the form of bastioned earthworks near Knoxville.
 One was Fort Sanders, just west of downtown Knoxville across a creek valley.(Fort Sanders, originally "Fort Loudon" was an earthen fort that spanned Seventeenth between Laurel and Clinch, and continued along Laurel and Clinch eastward to Sixteenth Street).

 It was named for Brig.
 Gen. William P. Sanders, mortally wounded in a skirmish outside Knoxville on November 18, 1863.
 The fort, a salient in the line of earthworks that surrounded three sides of the city, rose 70 ft above the surrounding plateau and was protected by a ditch 12 ft wide and 8 ft deep.
 An almost vertical wall rose 15 ft above the ditch.
 Inside the fort were 12 cannons and 440 men of the 79th New York Infantry.